cmu-lib/dhlg/_topics/DigitalForensics.md

 date_updated: 2019-08-29
 ---

 Digital forensics is a form of forensic science that seeks to recover and investigate materials stored on digital devices.
-A practitioner of digital forensics can take meta data, for example, and use to to determine authorship of documents.
+A practitioner of digital forensics can take metadata, for example, and use it to determine authorship of documents.
 Similar techniques can also be used to determine if a digital document has been tampered with or falsified in any way.

 Further information can be found at:
  -  [Wikipedia Digital Forensics](https://en.wikipedia.org/wiki/Digital_forensics).